-- 1) Must use: Entry Form Virginia 4-H Horse and Pony Show.
-These entry blanks can be obtained from your Extension Agent or in this rulebook.
-Please print or type.
-Carefully complete the form in its entirety. - 2) Dressage entries must complete the separate dressage entry form to facilitate the secretarial work of scheduling ride times. - 3) Trail and Jumper exhibitors must also submit the qualifying form by August 15. - 4) Junior Age Level riders may only enter one horse. - 5) Senior Age Level Riders may enter two horses. - a) Both horses must meet all entry qualifications. - b) Youth may show different division or the same divisions, however they MAY NOT show two horses in the same showmanship or equitation class. - c) Youth may show in two equitation or showmanship classes, as long as they are not showing two horses in the same class. - d) If the youth qualifies two animals for the same Classic Class: - i) they may only show one animal - ii) A wait list will be posted for those who may become eligible when a rider chooses to show one horse.
+- a) Both horses must meet all entry qualifications. - b) Youth may show different division or the same divisions, however they MAY NOT show two horses in the same showmanship or equitation class. - c) Youth may show in two equitation or showmanship classes, as long as they are not showing two horses in the same class. - d) If the youth qualifies two animals for the same Classic Class: - i) they may only show one animal - ii) A wait list will be posted for those who may become eligible when a rider chooses to show one horse.
 Riders will be notified immediately if they become eligible. - e) All class conflicts will be the youth's responsibility!
 Classes will not be held! - i) Youth with two horses are expected to communicate with the division managers should there be a conflict between classes.
-It is the youth's responsibility to bring this to the division managers attention and to work with them to find a solution.
-Classes will still not be held if a compromise cannot be attained. - 6) Entries must be completed, signed, and mailed with Orientation Report Form listing name and signatures of all exhibitors and parent/guardian by the Extension Agent.
-Entry must include Entry Form Virginia 4-H Horse and Pony Show, Application and Health History Report and check.
+It is the youth's responsibility to bring this to the division manager's attention and to work with them to find a solution.
+Classes will still not be held if a compromise cannot be attained. - 5) Entries are considered complete upon payment and the Unit Orientation Report Form listing all exhibitors and their designated parent/guardian, submitted only by the Unit Extension Agent.
+See the checklist at the end of this rulebook for the Orientation Report Form.
+Include Horse Show Hero forms and checks in the Unit packet.
 The Extension Agent must be the one to mail the entry.
-Entries must be postmarked by July 12, 2020.
+Entries must be entered no later than July 12 through FairEntry and Orientation Report Form with checks postmarked same date.